2.6.6 Registrar-initiated change of assessment

 When can the Registrar initiate a change of assessment?

-The Registrar can only make a change of assessment decision if there is a child support assessment in force for a child on the day the Registrar makes the determination (CSA Act section 98K).
+The Registrar can only make a change of assessment decision if there is a child support assessment in force for a child on the day the Registrar makes the determination (section 98K).
 This means that the Registrar cannot make a change of assessment decision for a past period (under section 98K) if there is no longer a child support assessment in force in relation to a child.

 Parties to a Registrar-initiated change of assessment